 Image source: pixabay.comPassive investors:

 These types of investors aim to achieve asset allocation best suited to objectives at low cost with little activity.
-Index mutual fund is the best option for such investors.
-Rebalancing will maintain consistency and ensure adjustment in exposure…
+An index mutual fund is the best option for such investors.
+Rebalancing will maintain consistency and ensure exposure adjustment.

 Not so Passive investors:

-Investors may also short sell the ETF if they are passive yet inclined opportunistically.
-Using Exchange Traded Funds is an active method of a passive investment strategy.
-Investors should comprehend market dynamics to make a successful investment, whether they chose ETFs vs index funds.
+Investors may also short-sell the ETF if they are passive yet inclined opportunistically.
+Using exchange-traded funds is an active method of a passive investment strategy.
+Investors should comprehend market dynamics to make a successful investment, whether they choose ETFs vs. index funds.

 Mutual Fund or Index ETF?
 Many Differences

-Mutual funds have different share classes, holding period requirements and arrangements for sales charges.
-The aim of the game is to discourage rapid trading.
-Exchange-Traded Funds are built for speed.
-This is the prime difference between ETFs vs index funds.
-Individual investors need to do their homework to get good grades in the financial market and choose the right index product to make their mark.
+Mutual funds have different share classes, holding period requirements, and arrangements for sales charges.
+The game aims to discourage rapid trading.
+Exchange-traded funds are built for speed.
+This is the prime difference between ETFs vs. index funds.
+Individual investors must do their homework to get good grades in the financial market and choose the right index product to make their mark.

 ETFs have more volatile prices than index mutual funds.
-Tax efficiency is a factor on which Exchange Traded Funds and index mutual funds function equally well.
-When it comes to price fluctuations, index ETF prices vary through the trading day.
-While both mutual index funds and ETFs share certain similarities, the differences are many.
-Investors looking to hold investments for the long term and have a moderate appetite for risk would be more suited to index mutual funds while investors with more risk-taking ability who want short to medium-term returns on their plate should choose ETFs.
-While ETFs Vs Index Funds can be used to own the market at a very reasonable rate, this is where the similarity ends.
-Here are the brownie points you will score for a bigger risk appetite through Exchange Traded Funds.
+Tax efficiency is a factor on which exchange-traded funds and index mutual funds function equally well.
+Regarding price fluctuations, index ETF prices vary throughout the trading day.
+While joint index funds and ETFs share similarities, the differences are many.
+Investors looking to hold investments for the long term and have a moderate appetite for risk would be more suited to index mutual funds.

 Zero Commissions

-If you purchase an index fund run by a brokerage, the fee might be waived off, but if the fund in a specific account is used, get ready to fork out money for low-risk appetite.
-Exchange-Traded Funds are commission-free or cost very little per trade.
+If you purchase an index fund run by a brokerage, the fee might be waived off, but if the fund in a specific account is used, get ready to fork out money for a low-risk appetite.
+Exchange-traded funds are commission-free or cost very little per trade.

 More Liquidity

-Index funds are mutual funds so whether you purchase or sell them, getting pricing at the end of the day.
-This price would not be unlike what is to be expected.
-If you’re juggling asset classes, however, you could strikeout.
-Liquidity is higher in Exchange Traded Funds making it easy to track common indices as well.
+Index funds are mutual funds, so whether you purchase or sell them, you get pricing at the end of the day.
+This price would be different from what one would anticipate.
+Liquidity is higher in Exchange Traded Funds, making it easy to track common indices.
+If you’re juggling asset classes, however, you could strike out.

 Less Cost, More Gains

-The price war has escalated between ETF providers, while peace prevails among index fund providers.
-ETF is cheaper to own as per expense ratios which are more reasonably pegged.
+The price war has escalated between ETF providers while peace prevails among index fund providers.
+Due to fairly bad expense ratios, buying an ETF is less expensive.

 Image source: pixabay.comMore Asset Classes

-Exchange Traded Funds are also perfect for those who want to be invested in numerous asset classes quite reasonably.
-Index funds limit the scope to mid cap, speciality and real estate funds.
+Exchange-traded funds are also perfect for those who want to reasonably invest in numerous asset classes.
+Index funds limit the scope to mid-cap, specialty, and real estate funds.
 The flexibility offered by ETF means more choices.

 Cash Flows That Work For You

-If you purchase index funds, the hassle of deciding what to do about incoming dividends may be avoided given the reinvestment.
-However, short to medium term investors may prefer ETFs because there is control over where the incoming dividends get reinvested, more so in a commission-free manner.
+If you purchase index funds, the hassle of deciding what to do about incoming dividends may keep you away from giving the reinvestment.
+However, short to medium-term investors may prefer ETFs because there is control over where the incoming dividends get reinvested, more so in a commission-free manner.

 Conclusion- ETFs vs Index Funds

-The question is a weighty one, but the burden of its implications make it important.
+The question is weighty, but the burden of its implications makes it important.
 Choosing the right investment strategy involves being proactive.
 After all, as Warren Buffet remarked, you don’t test the depth of the river with both feet!
 Financial markets are as unpredictable as possible, even if you are following stock market indices.
-With respect to your appetite for risk, you can formulate the perfect recipe for investment that will score on all counts.
-The important point here is to choose an investment vehicle that matches your financial roadmap and investing strategies.
+Concerning your risk appetite, you can formulate the perfect recipe for investment that will score on all counts.
+The important point is choosing an investment vehicle that matches your financial roadmap and investing strategies.

-Based on resources and preferences of active versus passive funds, you can easily decide whether ETF vs index mutual funds are superior.
+You can easily decide whether ETF vs. index mutual funds are superior based on resources and preferences of active versus passive funds.
 Though both are passive funds, the fact is that ETFs are more actively passive than their index counterparts.
-The thumb rule is that if you buy what you don’t need, pretty soon you will be selling things you need.
+The thumb rule is that if you buy what you don’t need, you will sell things you need pretty soon.
 So, opt for an investment vehicle that steers you in the right direction.
-Individual preferences are based on circumstances and financial resources.
+Individual preferences vary with circumstances and financial resources.
 Making profits is based on making the right choices.
-Choose well and you will get excellent returns.
-This is the essence of examining the trade-off between ETFs vs Index Funds while driving growth through these investment vehicles.
+Choose well, and you will get excellent returns.
+This is the essence of examining the trade-off between ETFs and Index Funds while driving growth through these investment vehicles.

 Recommended Article

-Here are some articles that will help you to get more detail about the ETFs Vs Index Funds so just go through the link
+Here are some articles that will help you to get more detail about ETFs vs. index Funds, so just go through the link.